 “Free Fallin’” is a song about choosing freedom over commitment, but realizing that freedom can feel just as empty.
 The lyrics tell the story of someone who walks away from love and stability, only to find himself lost.

-It’s not just about one breakup.
-It’s about the contrast between those who follow the rules and those who rebel.
+It’s a song about a breakup, but it’s also about the contrast between those who follow the rules and those who rebel.

 Songs Like “Free Fallin’”